Alb-Ard/dist-sys-dubito-online/docs/report.md

 }
 ```

-*Abstract Class that implements `GameMessage`, this is extended by each type of game message used during gameplay sections*
+*Abstract Class that implements `GameMessage`*

+The `GameMessageBase` shown here is then extended by multiple different types of `GameMessage`, each one for a specific purpose.
+These can be divided into these groups:

+-  *Connection Messages*, used to handle connections between users (used to create the P2P network used during game sessions);
+-  *Lobby Messages*, created to manage lobbies (creation, join, disconnect, failures, start of game);
+-  *Game Session Messages*, developed to treat game interactions (player order, new hand for players, new round card, liar and throw actions);
+-  *User Management Messages*, just a couple of messages to update user list to each connected user (new user connected, username updated);

 ### Technological details